Planning enforcement

 If the council tells you that what you have built will not be granted permission, you can apply for it, but with amendments that might make it acceptable.
 For example, if you have built an extension and the council does not like the design of the roof, you could apply to keep the extension but change the roof.

-If the development you have carried out has been in place for 4 years (the ‘4 year rule’) or 10 years (the ’10 year rule;), it is too late for the council to take enforcement action against it.
-You can apply for a Certificate of Lawfulness to confirm that your development is now lawful by virtue of the passage of time.
+If the development you have carried out has been in place for 4 years (the ‘4 year rule’) or 10 years (the ’10 year rule’), it may be too late for the council to take enforcement action against it.
+You can apply for a Certificate of Lawfulness (also known as a Lawful Development Certificate) to confirm that your development is now lawful by virtue of the passage of time.

 It is very important that you take professional advice.
 An Enforcement Notice is an important legal document that might require you to reverse an act of development.
 You normally have 28 days to appeal the Notice and, if it takes effect and you do not comply with requirements, you are at risk of prosecution and a fine.

-Most appeals are decided through written representations, meaning that both sides submit written Appeal Statements and the inspector makes a decision based on those arguments.
+Most planning inspectorate appeals are decided through written representations, meaning that both sides submit written Appeal Statements and the inspector makes a decision based on those arguments.

 The inspector will usually carry out a brief site visit.
 The site visit is purely for the inspector to see the site and is not an opportunity for either side to make its case.